ungive/loon/api/specification.md

 type Client interface {
   // Runs the clients internal run loop.
   Run()
-  // Sends a request to the client, with the given path and query.
+  // Sends a request to the client with the given path.
   // Checks whether the MAC is authentic,
   // with the client's client ID and client secret.
   // Returns a Request instance or an error when an error occurs.
-  Request(path string, query string, mac []byte) (Request, error)
+  Request(path string, mac []byte) (Request, error)
   // Closes the client, if it isn't already closed, and exits the run loop.
   Close()
   // Returns a channel that is closed once the Run loop has fully terminated.